GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/test/e2e/README.md

 E2E tests rely on [Config Connector](https://cloud.google.com/config-connector/docs/overview) to setup and tear-down test GKE clusters and assume that it is available.

-## Test Secret Mounter

-E2E tests run a simple test binary (test secret mounter) that reads a secret from a predefined location on the filesystem and writes it to a k8s configmap.

 # Run E2E tests (Presubmit)

 Execute E2E tests by running the presubmit script.
 From `secrets-store-csi-driver-provider-gcp` directory.